hypebright/gsapy/README.md

 R Shiny interface for GSAP – wildly robust JavaScript animations ✨

+Do you want to create awesome UI and UX animations in your Shiny applications without understanding timelines, tweens, or writing any JavaScript for that matter?
+Hey, `gsapy` 👋!
+This package provides a simple and elegant way to integrate GSAP (GreenSock Animation Platform) animations into your Shiny apps.

 # Installation

 You can install the development version of `gsapy` from GitHub with: